The Falcon and the Snowman: Cast

+Reception

 Critical reception

-The Falcon and The Snowman received generally positive notices upon release in 1985 and currently has an 82% on Rotten Tomatoes from 22 critics.

 Film critic Roger Ebert gave it a perfect four-star rating, citing one of the many strengths as that "it succeeds, in an admirably matter-of-fact way, in showing us exactly how these two young men got in way over their heads.
 This is a movie about spies, but it is not a thriller in any routine sense of the word.
 It's just the meticulously observant record of how naiveté, inexperience, misplaced idealism and greed led to one of the most peculiar cases of treason in American history."

 Film critic Gene Siskel of the Chicago Tribune also gave the film four stars and hailed Hutton and Penn's work in the film, writing that "it's tough to spot Penn in this new role" and calling Penn's performance rare because it "neither patronizes nor celebrates drug use; instead, it's absolutely lifelike, and for a film based on a true story, there is no greater compliment."
 Siskel also noted that the two lead characters formed an odd couple that made "a terrific formula for a movie, creating at least three stories: The plight of each man, their joint effort to accomplish their goal and the changing dynamic of their relationship as the story progresses.
 As if that weren't enough, 'The Falcon and the Snowman' also turns into a 'how-to' movie with a fine sense of detail for the worlds of espionage and drugs."
+Siskel would go on to include the film in his ranked list of top ten films of 1985 on At The Movies.

+Box office

+In the United States and Canada, The Falcon and The Snowman grossed $17.1 million at the box office, against a budget of $12 million.

 Captain Midnight intrusion

-On April 27, 1986, a broadcast of The Falcon and The Snowman by HBO was interrupted for four and a half minutes by a pirate broadcast featuring a message protesting the network's introduction of signal scrambling and higher charges for satellite dish owners.
-The incident made national headlines; the hijacker, electrical engineer John R. MacDougall, was eventually arrested and fined $5,000.
+On April 27, 1986, a broadcast of the film by HBO was interrupted for 4.5 minutes by a pirate broadcast featuring a message protesting the network's introduction of signal scrambling and higher charges for satellite dish owners.
+The incident made national headlines; the hacker, electrical engineer John MacDougall, was eventually arrested and fined $5,000.